Skip to content

 Watch Sample Video

 NOTE: this course is designed for those who have no previous experience with propensity score analysis.
-If you are looking to learn more advanced methods, check out Propensity Score Analysis: Advanced.
+If you are looking to learn more advanced methods or register for both (email info@statisticalhorizons.com for a bundle discount), check out Propensity Score Analysis: Advanced.

-This seminar will focus on basics of running propensity score analysis.
-By taking this seminar, you will learn how to use logistic regression and generalized boosted regression to estimate propensity scores, and how to use the estimated propensity scores to run propensity score matching and related models.
+This seminar will cover the basics of implementing propensity score analysis, including how to use logistic regression and generalized boosted regression to estimate propensity scores, and how to apply these scores to perform propensity score matching and related models.

 More details about the course content